- New York

 Charlotte, North Carolina

 Since 1947, Charlotte has celebrated the holiday season “Charlotte-style” at the Novant Health Thanksgiving Day Parade.
-The procession rolls along Tryon Street through Uptown Charlotte — that’s what locals call the center of the city.
-Join floats, marching bands, performances, dignitaries, celebrities and balloons starting at 9:30 a.m.
+The procession rolls along Tryon Street through Uptown Charlotte – that’s what locals call the center of the city – and includes floats, marching bands, performances, dignitaries, celebrities and balloons.

-Not to be confused with the Macy’s Thanksgiving Day Parade in New York City, My Macy’s Holiday Parade takes place about 4,600 kilometers west in Seattle on the day after Thanksgiving.
+Not to be confused with the Macy’s Thanksgiving Day Parade in New York City, Macy’s Holiday Parade takes place about 4,600 kilometers west in Seattle on the day after Thanksgiving.
 This parade features 25 inflatable floats, 650 costumed characters, marching bands and more.
-So if you’re looking for a Thanksgiving parade but don’t want to miss other Thanksgiving Day activities, get downtown before 9 a.m.
-That’s when the parade starts at 7th Avenue and Pine Street.
+So if you’re looking for a Thanksgiving parade but don’t want to miss other Thanksgiving Day activities, get downtown in the morning before the parade starts at 7th Avenue and Pine Street.